beyg1/Q4/UV/Pydantic-fastapi/README.md

 file name begining with test and run scripts named test..

-uv add openai-agents to test with pydantic. to get the best out of structured output.
+uv add openai-agents to test with pydantic. to get the best out of structured output. pydantic4 is deep into the concepts so it isnt working for now. let's try a simpler one in pydantic5